PxTools/PxApiSpecs/specs.md

 # Readers guide
 ## What this instruction covers
-This document specifies the  queries and response formats of 2.0 version of the PX web API.
+This document specifies the  queries and response formats and also the endpoints for the 2.0 version of the PX web API.

 ## Terminology
 - *Paxiom* the object model representing a statistical cube